Geek-Estate/horizon-landingpage/_posts/2014-08-05-upside-partnership.md

 <p align="center"><img src="/assets/upside-partnership.png"></p>

+Communities are small.
+Networks are large.
+Communities are intimate.
+Networks are not.

 I saw [the news that Kent Goldman of First Round Capital was branching off to start his own firm called Upside Partnership](http://www.upsidevc.com/2014/07/09/announcing-upside-partnership/), and instantly flagged it in my mind as a venture capitalist I want to work with.

 ## Why?